psteichen/clusil-website/_events/wg-bcms.md

 ##### Time and place

-The session starts at 17:30 at Security made in Lëtzebuerg | 16, bd. d'Avranches | L-1160 Luxembourg
+The session starts at 17:30 at Security made in Lëtzebuerg, 16 boulevard d'Avranches, L-1160 Luxembourg

 ##### Registration